SAILING INSTRUCTIONS FOR CLUB SAILING

 The following priority exists: if the course is displayed on the Committee Boat then this will be the definitive course.

 If the Race Committee move a course marks during a race it will be signalled only by the flying of flag C.

 This changes RRS 33

 For handicap and class races, the number of rounds to be sailed (counted from the first mark of the course unless otherwise specified) will be displayed at the same location as the course.
 If the number of laps is not displayed then the race shall continue until shortened in accordance with RRS 32.

 For pursuit races, the race duration shall be displayed at the same location as the course.

 This will be shown on the course board.
-When the committee boat forms part of the line the line shall pass through the staff for the on-station flag.
+When the committee boat forms part of the line the line shall pass through the yellow line on the side of the cabin.

 The starting procedure will be in accordance with RRS Rule 26.
 Subsequent class starts will be at times displayed at the OOD Office.

 Unless specified differently as part of the course, this will be the line between the specified mark of the course and the staff bearing the on station flag of the committee boat.
 The race may be shortened at any mark of the course and this will be signalled by the flying of Flag "S", accompanied by two sound signals.